chiefenne/PyAero/README.md

 ### Option 1: Download Windows executable:

+Go to the Windows folder and doanload *PyAero.zip*.
+Extract that file in an arbitrary location.
+There will be a file and a folder extracted, *PyAero.zip* and *data* respectively.
+Run PyAero by double-clicking the executable.

 ### Option 2: Download source version using Git:
 The $ symbol represents the prompt at command shell.
 It is not part of the command.